dmitrychebayewski/dataservice-nodejs-reverse-proxy/README.md

 ## Purpose
 Originally, writing a proxy as a tool for playing around web requests was an idea, and I came across more interesting cases on Medium and Github.
-As I work with Java microservices, why not write a data microservice on Node.js as random test data providers?
+As I work with Java microservices, why not write a data microservice built on Node.js and use it as provider of random users' data'in isolated environments such as on-demand created containers?
 <img src="https://i.imgur.com/RVpDC4x.png"/>

 Simple <a href="https://www.nginx.com/resources/glossary/reverse-proxy-server/">reverse-proxy</a> data service based on Nginx NodeJS and randomuser.me .